vic317yeh/physics-notes/thermal-physics/README.md

 Covering the topics of thermodynamics and statistical mechanics

 ## References
-⋅⋅⋅Thermal Physics, 2nd Edition, Charles Kittel and Herbert Kroemer
+* Thermal Physics, 2nd Edition, Charles Kittel and Herbert Kroemer